useshortcut/api-cookbook/set-up-instructions.md

 Check in Applications in either the Accessories folder or the Applications folder for the Terminal app.
 If you're running a distro that doesn't have Terminal in one of those places, you probably know how to launch it. :)

-Once you have a command line window open, its time to check your current Python version.
+Once you have a command line window open, it's time to check your current Python version.

 #### Checking what version of Python you have installed